 As for the rest of the family, one of the main things to consider when designing your home gym is the budget.
 So many have made the mistake of purchasing hugely expensive equipment which then proves too complicated to use or which they lose interest in.
 Many an exercise bike has become an over-priced clothes hanger!
 So get everyone together and decide exactly what it is you need from a home gym and exercise routine and then work out what equipment you want and how much you want to spend on it.

 It doesn’t have to be brand new

 If you plan to incorporate some weight work into your fitness regime then basic barbells and dumbbell sets can be bought relatively cheaply from online outlets or superstores like Argos.
 However equipment like treadmills, exercise bikes and rowing machines can run to hundreds of pounds.
 Why not consider looking at eBay, Gumtree or your local classified ads.
 You can likely find real bargains with equipment which is hardly used for a fraction of store prices.
 If space is limited then narrow down your choice of equipment to that which you know everyone will use and which fulfils all your fitness needs.
 For most this will be a static bike; this gives a cardio-vascular workout as well as a muscle workout.
 You can vary the intensity and watch TV or listen to music at the same time!

 I believe that the item which should be purchased new is your gym flooring.
-Proper gym flooring, constructed from high density foam and with a wipe-clean cover will protect your floor, provide a measure of sound-proofing and help you to stay safe while you exercise.
+Proper gym flooring, constructed from high density foam and with a wipe-clean cover will protect your floor, provide a measure of sound-proofing and help you to stay safe while you exercise, we also decided to hire an expert such as a San Antonio roofing professional who completed the roofing very fast.
 A separate play mat for small children is useful to give them their own space and keep them out of harm’s, – i.e. your – way.

 Choose wisely, spend sensibly, and then enjoy your home gym.